OK . . . SO HOW DO I PRONOUNCE THE NAMES OF THESE PLACES?

 prices are subject to change.
 The HNL-PPG fare does not vary too

-much and special fare sales for this route are practically
+much and fare sales for this route are practically non-existent,

-non-existent, you will save money by booking on the cheap for
+you will save money by booking on the cheap for the Honolulu leg

 In most cases, booking at least 30 days in advance will result in the best fare.
 Hawaiian Airline's website typically has the lowest fares and saves you booking fees charged by some travel websites.